 Individually they are costed at €8.45 single or €13 return for Funicular de Sant Joan and €3.40 or €5.20 return for Funicular de Santa Cova.

 Santa Cova Funicular Montserrat

-Santa Cova or Holy Grotto as it is otherwise known, is an important religious cave, where legend has it some shepherds saw the Virgin Mary.
-It is around a 20 minute walk from Santa Cova Funicular which runs every 20 minutes between 10:10 and 17:00 from near Montserrat Monastery.
+It is around a 20 minute walk from the Santa Cova Funicular.
+This runs every 20 minutes between 10:10 and 17:00 from near Montserrat Monastery.

 Sant Joan Funicular Montserrat